 - Place it in a cup of hot water.

-- Remove the tea bags and allow it to cool.
+- Remove the tea bags and allow them to cool.

 - Place it on your eyes for 15 to 30 minutes.